 The 123 acres are named for the doctor who originally owned the land and sold it to General Electric in July 1952 for $118,350.
 His youngest son, Bobby Garrard, who still lives in Rome, snipped the ribbon to officially open the recreational complex.

 Three loop trails designed for mountain bikes crisscross approximately half of the 123-acre tract for a total of 4 miles.
-A 1.2-mile walking trail has also been developed along the perimeter of the property and was named for Bob and Peggy Moore during Saturday’s ceremony.
+A 1.2-mile walking trail has also been developed along the perimeter of the property and was named for Bob and Peggy Moore, local cycling enthusiast.